 If you’re part of the booming Boomer generation, you’ll be happy to know Canada is the 5th best country to grow old in, with our unique old age pension programs and health care system.
 And if that’s not enough:

-- our unemployment rates are lower than other countries.
+- Our unemployment rates are lower than other countries.

-- we’re major contributors to quantum computing, medical discoveries, space science and technology.
+- We’re major contributors to quantum computing, medical discoveries, space science and technology.

-- we’re one of the most peaceful countries in the world.
+- We’re one of the most peaceful countries in the world.

-- while other nations continue to debate the issue, we’ve been celebrating inclusivity and same-sex marriages for years.
+- While other nations continue to debate the issue, we’ve been celebrating inclusivity and same-sex marriages for years.

 That business decision-makers eye Canada as the place they’d like to locate or relocate their businesses and/or head offices speaks volumes about our quality of life and the opportunities Canada offers.

 Our tax structures aren’t the highest among nations but they aren’t the lowest either.
 That makes the Canadian workplace, benefits and lifestyle a selling point to organizations seeking to attract and retain a workforce.

-why is canada a great place to work?
+why is Canada a great place to work?